dansand/Python/part1/conditions.md

 > This part is covered in The DjangoGirls [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.

+In the first lesson, we saw some mathematical operators.
+Python is also equipped with comparison operators.
+All comparison operators return `True` or `False`.
+Note the capitalization of these names.

 A big part of programming includes comparing things.
 What's the easiest thing to compare?
 Numbers, of course.
 Let's see how that works:

 ```python